 Hover to see how factors connect to Emotion.
 Then click connected factors to explore strategies related to multiple factors.

 Emotions are complex psychological states stemming from a person's experiences.
 They affect our minds and bodies, and can support or hinder learning.
-Cultural and family differences can impact how emotions are expressed and recognized in others.
+Students from diverse backgrounds and cultures, as well as students with learning disorders or ADHD, may have different ways of expressing their emotions, or different ways that they perceive emotion in others.

 There are several aspects of Emotion that can drive reading and writing development:

 Emotion regulation continues to develop during adolescence.
 The dynamic brain changes occurring as adolescents develop make them more vulnerable to emotional dysregulation, which often leads to higher levels of stress and anxiety.
-Several types of psychiatric disorders first appear during adolescence and girls are at greater risk of developing depression and anxiety.
+Several types of psychiatric disorders first appear during adolescence, and individual variability such as learning disability, race, gender, and their intersectionality can contribute to risk for depression and anxiety.

 Emotion regulation impacts many academic skills, including the development of reading and writing skills.
 For example, students who have reading anxiety have a more difficult time focusing on reading materials, and their comprehension can suffer.
 Educators may also misinterpret students' emotional states due to biases such as being more likely to perceive Black students as angry or hostile.
 As a result of different social norms and experiences around Emotion, students may benefit from linguistically and culturally-responsive approaches to addressing emotions.